-The State of California offers a variety of grant opportunities, such as the Community Development Grant (CDBG), HOME, Neighborhood Stabilization Program and CalHOME Programs.
-The county and cities can enable communities to plan, coordinate and assist in distressed times during a natural disaster, loss of jobs, or a high unemployment rate by providing affordable housing with grants available from the state.
-Every year, the Imperial County jurisdictions are notified of funding availability of state grants, local assistance, low-interest loans, and referrals, among other resources.
+The State of California offers a variety of grant opportunities, such as Community Development Grant (CDBG), HOME, and CalHOME Programs.
+The county and cities can enable communities to plan, coordinate and assist in distressed times during a natural disaster, loss of jobs, or a high unemployment rate by providing affordable housing with grants available from the State.
+Every year, the County of Imperial and cities are notified of funding availability through State grants and local assistance, low-interest loans, and referrals, among other resources.
 With the proper programs in place, the economic and socioeconomic factors in Imperial County will continue to improve.

 The county's most urgent housing need is rehabilitation and continued maintenance of the existing housing market, particularly the units occupied by low or moderate-income households.
 Low-income households lack the resources necessary to afford decent, safe, and sanitary housing.
+The lack of resources will lead to increased overcrowding and overpayment by the county.